mandalinadagi/object_detection_placed_in_center/README.md

 # object_detection_placed_center

 When you run the program, it gives you the type of the object placed in the center.
+The python script is coded in Jupyter Notebook using OpenCV.

 To run python file called hexagon_circle_detection.py, please use a similar format to the following one: (specify an image name after --image) python hexagon_circle_detection.py --image 10-11-2017-9.38.49_2.bmp